mcd500/teep-device/docs/building_with_docker.md

 ## Preparation for Docker

-For building TEEP-Device with Docker, it is required to install Docker on Ubuntu.
+To build the TEEP-Device with Docker, it is required to install Docker on Ubuntu.

 For the first time users of Docker, please have a look on https://docs.docker.com/engine/.